 How to Build an Outdoor Fireplace- Part 1

 Designing, planning, building, and enjoying a new outdoor living space is as exciting as it is rewarding.
 But to avoid any pitfalls, setbacks, or costly mistakes, there are a few things you need to know before the first shovel breaks the dirt.
 I have been designing, installing, and managing hardscape builds for years.
 The first thing you need to do is be educated about your project.
-Follow along with this article to have an actionable set of steps to follow when undertaking a backyard project like installing a fireplace kit to almost any other softscape or hardscape project.
+Follow along with this article to have an actionable set of steps to follow when undertaking a backyard project, like installing a fireplace kit to almost any other softscape or hardscape project.

 These articles have insights that you won’t find anywhere else.
 But they are based on my videos that offer insights and tips that you won’t find in these articles.
 Be sure to watch and reference my instructional video series.
 By watching my videos and reading these articles, you will be ready to build your personal outdoor fireplace to help create your dream backyard paradise.
 If you still have questions, be sure to contact us.

-You can build our kits.
+Your kit is easy and fun to build.
 We walk you through every step of the process.

 Jake takes you step-by-step on an in-depth dive into everything you need to know to build any one of his fireplace kits.
 From the first course, lining the firebox with firebrick, all the way to capping the chimney- you will learn what to expect when building this project yourself.
-All of Jake’s kits are perfect for installers or DIYers.
-You don’t need any special skills or tools.
-All the pieces you need are included with your kit.
-There is no cutting or mortaring the blocks.
-You simply stack and glue the block together.

 Check Your Local Building Codes